 Singapore has a myriad of private universities that offer different types of degrees.
 Go online and look at what they have to offer.
 For the purpose of this article, I’ll give one example:

-PSB’s degree in Environmental, Occupational Health and Safety, provided by University of Newcastle.
+PSB’s degree in Environmental, Occupational Health and Safety, provided by the University of Newcastle.

 So find a degree that is different from what is offered in local universities, the lack of competition will make it easier for you to find a job after graduation.

-A little known fact is that NUS and NTU provides part-time degrees.
+A little-known fact is that NUS and NTU provide part-time degrees.
 However, the courses are very limited and only engineering courses are available.
 Nevertheless, for those of you who failed to gain admission to NTU or NUS right after graduation, you might want to consider this option.

 If you don’t make it the first time to NUS/NTU, keep trying!
 You can choose to work for a few years, gain some experience, and then apply to NUS or NTU again under their part-time program.
 This time, you’ll be able to impress them with your work experience and hopefully get admitted to your dream school.
 Age should not serve as a barrier for one to continue learning.
 A few years of work will not kill you either, in fact, it will boost your application and give you a better chance.